Streaming content

 What do ratings look like?

-Streaming providers must show the age recommendation (such as G, PG, M, 16 or 18) and the content warning (such as "contains offensive language/violence/suicide").
-These age ratings or classifications and content warnings are very similar to the classification information New Zealand audiences are used to seeing when going to the movies, on film posters or when renting DVDs from a physical store.
+Streaming providers must show the age rating (like G, PG, M, 13, 16 or 18) and the content warnings (such as "contains offensive language/violence/suicide").
+These age ratings and content warnings are very similar to the classification information that New Zealand audiences are used to seeing at the movies, on film posters, or on DVDs bought or rented from a store.

-Where should I expect to see NZ ratings when I’m streaming?
+Where should I expect to see New Zealand ratings when I’m streaming?

-This information should be shown close to the title of the content you’re going to watch, and rating information should also generally be shown when the content starts playing.
+Providers must place this information close to the title of the content you’re going to watch, and ideally show rating information when the content starts playing.

 How to complain

-We are focused on assisting providers to effectively and consistently implement classifications and ratings so that New Zealanders receive quality information.
+We are focused on assisting streaming providers to effectively and consistently implement ratings and classifications so that New Zealanders receive quality information.

-If you find rating or classification information that doesn’t provide enough warning, is incorrect, or is missing then please let us know.
+If you find rating or classification information that doesn’t provide enough warning, is incorrect, or is missing, please let us know.

 Contact us